spodsiadlik/The-Three-Amigos/docs/project1.md

-(15%) An experiment(analyzes) section to describe the methods of how you evaluate the interested but not straightforward features and facts.
-Please reveal the results of your experiments and/or analyzes.

-(3%) A summary and discussion section to close up the report and share any interesting findings.

 # Overview
 In this project, we strove to create a differential drive robot that could be controlled using ROS.
 It uses a Raspberry Pi in conjunction with high-torque motors, a motor driver board, and many other parts, which created a driving robot.
 Then, after considering features like the robot's weight and shape, we were able to optimize our bot for future assignments and could eventually use it to drive through the CCCS building.
 Lastly, we integrated ROS into our robot and used the teleop_twist_key package to remotely control it from a computer.